Joshua-Odell/api-practice/README.md

-# api-practice
+# API-practice
-a simple practice problem for learning api's
+a simple practice problem for learning APIs